Shuttle/shuttle-core/guides-host.md

 ```

 ## IHost
-As mentioned, if no `/hostType` is specified the folder the `Shuttle.ESB.Host.exe` is in will be scanned for the class implementing `IHost`.
+As mentioned, if no `/hostType` is specified the folder the `Shuttle.Core.Host.exe` is in will be scanned for the class implementing `IHost`.
 Should no class, or more than 1 class, be located an exception will be raised.

 ## Service Name
 If no `/serviceName` is specified the full name of the service bus host type will be used along with the version number of the assembly it is contained within.